zirkelkoenig/swift-stack/README.md

 Install the SDL and SDL_ttf development libraries and the CMake build system via your package manager, then run `cmake` and `make` to build the game.

-To run, the directory `fonts` needs to be located in the same directory as the game executable. `make install` is not implemented yet.
+To run, the directory `font` needs to be located in the same directory as the game executable. `make install` is not implemented yet.

 ## Windows (Visual Studio)